Designed for Weakness

 “The EU’s fiscal rules require a budget deficit under 3 percent of GDP.
 The Commission in 2015 gave France two more years to bring its deficit below that level but it failed to do so.
 Asked why the Commission had turned a blind eye to French infractions, Juncker told French TV that it did so “because it is France.”
 Politico, 23 Feb 2018.

-Amid existential crises for the European Union, a curious fact stands out: the recently reelected President of the European Commission is Ursula von der Leyen, a politician whose record as Germany’s Defense Minister was widely considered calamitous.
+Amid existential crises for the European Union, a curious fact stands out: the recently reelected President of the European Commission is Ursula von der Leyen, a politician whose record as Germany’s Defense Minister was widely considered calamitous and who will face, on October 16th, a second round of no-confidence votes in just three months.1

 During von der Leyen’s tenure at the German Defense Ministry (2013-2019), the Bundeswehr descended into a state of complete unreadiness.
 The German army’s ambition shrank to the goal of having a single operational brigade, which would take at least a month to deploy outside its borders.
 German soldiers used broomsticks painted black to simulate machine guns during a NATO “Very High Readiness Joint Task Force” due to equipment shortages.
 Fewer than 30% of German fighter jets, helicopters, and tanks were operational.
 When she left office, not a single German submarine was seaworthy.